TraXIcoN/EmpFi/README.md

 - **Python**: The primary programming language used for backend development.
 - **MongoDB**: A NoSQL database used for storing data.
 - **Redis**: An in-memory data structure store used for caching and real-time data processing.

+### Script Execution

+The script `challenge_optimized.py` contains functions for computing storefront impressions and visualizing results.
+To prevent automatic execution when imported, the main execution code is wrapped in an `if __name__ == "__main__":` block.
+This allows the functions to be imported without running the script automatically.